Gannon44/difforge/README.md

 │   ├── datatype         # Custom data formats and block vectorization logic │   ├── diffusion        # Contains the diffusion model for voxel-based generation │   ├── mcvis           # Visualizations for models
+│   ├── models          # Trained models and checkpoints
-│   ├── scraper         # Web scraper for gathering Minecraft structure data │   ├── .gitignore       # Files to be ignored by Git │   ├── .gitmodules       # Submodules included in this repo │   ├── README.md        # Project documentation
+│   ├── scraper         # Web scraper for gathering Minecraft structure data │   ├── utils           # Helper functions and utilities
+│   ├── .gitignore       # Files to be ignored by Git │   ├── .gitmodules       # Submodules included in this repo
+│   ├── README.md        # Project documentation